nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 1. Member `wheelSpeeds` of type `WheelSpeeds`.

+Notice that whereas before `wheelSpeeds` was directly declared as an array of three `U32` values, here it is given type `WheelSpeeds`, which is defined in a separate XML specification as an array of three `U32` values.

-As another example, if you import the definition of a component *C*, then you can use the type `WheelSpeeds` in the telemetry dictionary for *C*.
+As another example, if you import file `WheelSpeedsArrayAi.xml` into the definition of a component *C*, then you can use the type `WheelSpeeds` in the telemetry dictionary for *C*.
 When a value of type `WheelSpeeds` is emitted as telemetry, the GDS will display it as an array of three values.